About

 CV

 I have a Bachelor in Fine Arts from the University of Western Australia (UWA), as well as architectural qualifications from UWA and the Bartlett, London, and a PhD in artists’ film and architectural representation from Central Saint Martins, London.
-I qualified as a British Architect in 2004 and am registered with the Architects Registration Board.
+I am qualified as an Architect in the UK and am registered with the British Architects Registration Board.

 My main research interests lie in the intersection between architecture and art practice.
 My interdisciplinary installation work has been exhibited at the Adelaide International Arts Festival, and experimental film work has been exhibited in the UK, USA, Australia and Hong Kong.
 I have two linked strands of practice-based research: artists’ filmmaking as a tool for producing time-based architectural drawings; and cyanotype printing to record light and shadow within architectural space.